 Year 4

-Or teachers are: Mrs Shephard in Silver Birch Tree class and Mr Hill in Cedar Tree Class
+Or teachers are: Mr Coleman in Silver Birch Tree class and Mr Hill in Cedar Tree Class

 Welcome back to the final term in Year 4 for what will be yet another busy, exciting and challenging time at Great Dunmow.
 This term’s experiences for the children are as follows: